ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

   (reading time and deciding time are different signals)
 - number of selection changes before lock-in

-Per question, the **full ordered lifeline sequence** — which lifeline, at what point in the question, and what it revealed.
+Per question, the **full ordered lifeline sequence**: which lifeline, at what point in the question, and what it revealed.
 Not a flag.
 Rationale: "used COUNSEL and got it right" is much weaker than "used 50/50, waited, then COUNSEL, then answered correctly."
-For 50/50, *which two options were removed* matters — if 50/50 usually leaves the correct answer beside the same wrong option, that wrong option is the strongest misconception in the bank and probably deserves its own question.
+For 50/50, *which two options were removed* matters: if 50/50 usually leaves the correct answer beside the same wrong option, that wrong option is the strongest misconception in the bank and probably deserves its own question.

 Also:
 - shop actions (buying a lifeline reveals how a player values them)
-- review card dwell time, and skips — the points system assumes the cards get read; this measures whether that is true
+- review card dwell time, and skips (the points system assumes the cards get read; this measures whether that is true)
 - abandonment point: which question, and whether mid-question or mid-review
 - walkthrough abandonment
-- chapter and district selection order — which districts young people pick first is itself a finding
+- chapter and district selection order (which districts young people pick first is itself a finding)
 - replays
 - session shape: runs per session, duration, completion rate, ladder rung reached
-- viewport / device class — tells you whether the no-scroll rule holds on real devices
+- viewport / device class: tells you whether the no-scroll rule holds on real devices
 - sound on/off

 **Event schema carries a `version` stamp** so that when event types are added later, old data stays interpretable.
-This is the actual answer to "I wish I had tracked this six months ago" — not tracking everything now, but making the record extensible.
+This is the actual answer to "I wish I had tracked this six months ago": not tracking everything now, but making the record extensible.

 ### Deliberately not tracked